How to Begin an IVF Cycle?

 The patient will be instructed not to eat solid foods after midnight, prior to the procedure.
 It is advisable to abstain from sexual activity for two days prior to the procedure to ensure the highest possible sperm count from the male.

 What are the chances of success with IVF?

-KIC has got one of the best track records for surrogacy cases and infertility treatments in the world.
-Vist https://kiranivfgenetic.com/success-rates
+KIC has got one of the best track records for infertility treatments in the world.
+Vist http://kiranivfgenetic.com/success-rates

 FOR 3 CYCLES OUR CUMULATIVE PREGNANCY RATES ARE AS HIGH AS 90%.